WordPress? Or Webflow? Or maybe some other CMS.

 With WordPress, you can use the WP All Import plugin for the programmatic setup.
 I have written a short how-to guide about it that you may find helpful.

 For me, the ideal programmatic SEO setup on WordPress is by using the combination of WP All Import and Google Sheets.
-I have talked more about this in my programmatic SEO course.

 B. You want advanced landing page-style pages